aroberge/friendly-traceback-docs/docs/source/usage_adv.rst

        set PYTHONPATH=%CD%

-You can now run your script normally: friendly-traceback exception handling will be used by default on it.
+You can now run your script normally: Friendly-traceback exception handling will be used by default on it.

 From the command line